syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/working-with-data.md

-### JSON data - table binding
+### JSON data - Table binding

+{% if page.publishingplatform == "aspnet-core" %}

 In JSON table data binding, each JSON object contains an X-axis data point as row header and all the corresponding Y-axis data values.
-You can bind the JSON table data to the heatmap using the `data` property in [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~DataSource.html).
-To achieve this, you should enable the `isJsonData` property and  define the `adaptorType` property as **Table**.
+You can bind the JSON table data to the heatmap using the [dataSource](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~DataSource.html) property.
+To achieve this, you should enable the [isJsonData](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapData.html#Syncfusion_EJ2_HeatMap_HeatMapData_IsJsonData) property and  define the [adaptorType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapData.html#Syncfusion_EJ2_HeatMap_HeatMapData_AdaptorType) property as **Table** in the [dataSourceSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMap.html#Syncfusion_EJ2_HeatMap_HeatMap_DataSourceSettings).
 The `xDataMapping` property is used to map the row header in JSON data.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}